 This was mostly a problem because our rental van didn’t have any water jugs with it.
 So at our first gas station stop, we loaded up with 8 – 2 liter plastic water bottles to stock up for the backcountry, as well as some 16-ounce bottles to fit in our backpacks.

-And having said that, I’m going to contradict myself a little and tell you there was a couple of times I bought bottled water even though I didn’t need it.
-Which brings me to point #7 which is bathrooms in Iceland.
+And having said that, I’m going to contradict myself a little and tell you there were a couple of times I bought bottled water even though I didn’t need it.
+This brings me to point #7 which is bathrooms in Iceland.
 Whenever we were at a tourist attraction where there was a cafe, you need to be a paying customer to use the bathroom.

 And since we never had a good coffee out in Iceland, a couple of times we bought a bottle of water or juice just to use the bathroom.
 Then there were some places you weren’t allowed to use the bathroom, even if you were a paying customer.

 At one gas station/grocery store combo, we bought around $200 worth of diesel and groceries, and then we were told we couldn’t use the bathroom.
 We were both desperate at this point and asked where we might find a bathroom, and the really nice clerk sent us to the center of the town to a public bathroom where we then had to wait in a lineup.